thedevilhimselfcodes/guardog/README.md

 Python’s GIL prevents true multi-core processing.
 **The Guardog Advantage:** Guardog drops into raw C, releases the GIL, and deploys OpenMP multi-threading.
 It slices the payload across available CPU cores.
 C-threads map secrets into private memory structs (Map phase) without ever halting to acquire a lock.
 The GIL is only reacquired once at the very end to dump the structs into a Python list (Reduce phase).

-### 3. O(1) Linear Time Execution
+### 3. O(n) Linear Time Execution with O(1) Rule Scaling
 Standard regex uses Non-Deterministic Finite Automata (NFA), which suffers from "catastrophic backtracking."
 **The Guardog Advantage:** Guardog pre-compiles all rules into an Aho-Corasick-style DFA matrix.
-The engine processes exactly one byte per clock cycle, regardless of how many rules are loaded.
-Whether scanning for 3 secrets or 3,000 secrets, the execution latency remains completely flat.
+The total execution time is strictly linear `O(n)` relative to the payload size.
+However, the engine performs exactly one `O(1)` array lookup per byte, regardless of how many security rules are loaded.
+Whether you are scanning for 3 secrets or 3,000 secrets, the execution latency per byte remains completely flat.

 ---